Gods in The Odyssey: Hermes

 Hermes is one of the Twelve Olympians, herald of the gods, protector of human heralds, travelers, thieves, merchants, and orators.
 He appears three times in the Odyssey.
 The first time is to deliver a message to Calypso to let Odysseus return home.
 The second time, he appears to Odysseus to warn him about Circe and provides the necessary information that Odysseus needed to put Circe into submission.
 The third time he is sent to escort the spirits of the suitors from the halls of Odysseus's home to the underworld.
+Hermes is the great-grandfather of Odysseus.

 Zeus

-Zeus does very little in the Odyssey aside from pass judgements and send omens.
+Zeus does very little in the Odyssey, aside from passing judgements and sending omens.
 He is the King of the gods and God of Thunder, lightning, sky, and beautiful women who dance (and the Patron of guest friendship (xenia) and oaths too).
 He appears at the beginning of the Odyssey where he complains that men blame the gods for the results of their own actions.
 He is persuaded by Athena in book one to send Hermes to prompt Calypso into letting Odysseus leave Ogygia; and in book 12, at Helios' request, he sends a storm to punish Odysseus' men for killing the cattle on his island (they also swore that they would not touch the cows so in addition offended Zeus in his role as keeper of oaths).
 Arguably, the entire plot of the Odyssey revolves around the suitors' actions as bad guests which offend Zeus in his role as patron of xenia.

 Heracles

-Odysseus meets Heracles in the Underworld and mentions that it was only his ghost as his immortal half was sent to Olympus where he married Hebe.
+Odysseus meets Heracles in the Underworld and mentions that it was only his ghost as his immortal half was sent to Olympus where they married Hebe.

 Aeolus

-Strictly speaking a king and not a god in the Odyssey (although he is immortal elsewhere), Aeolus is keeper of the Winds.
+A god in the Odyssey, Aeolus is keeper of the Winds.
 Aeolus gives Odysseus a tightly closed bag full of the captured winds so he could sail easily home to Ithaca.
 After their failure, Aeolus refused to provide any further help, because he believed that their short and unsuccessful voyage meant that the gods did not favor them.